ryanzec/train-ui/STYLE_GUIDE.md

 ### Components exception

-Components have the default export as it is a requirement oflazy loading them so we want to make sure our component are compatible with that if needed.
+Components have the default export as this is a near defacto standard pattern for component in library like React.

 ## Functional and immutable patterns over OOP